 - fit good – you have some space to wiggle your toes

-- good quality – won’t fell apart after one hike
+- good quality – won’t fall apart after one hike

 Merino wool socks – a must have especially for long hikes.
 In the past we didn’t pay much attention to socks – bought any random cheap socks and used to have blisters.
 We’ve heard a lot from other hikers about merino wool socks and finally decided to give it a go.
 They do work great, now we always wear them for hiking.
 Some advantages of merino wool socks; don’t absorb odors, protect your feet, dry quick and very durable.
 For even more comfortable walk check Darn Tough hiking socks they’re famous for great foot support and blister protection.
 I like their ladies’ models; colorful and funky.

 Rain poncho – in case your jacket is not super waterproof or you want some extra protection (you might need some if you hike in rainy season).
-We’d recommend to buy a poncho that can fit over a backpack to make sure nothing gets wet.
+We’d recommend buying a poncho that can fit over a backpack to make sure nothing gets wet.
 We always pack ponchos when go traveling – they are small and light and are often quite handy.
-Personally I don’t like walking with an umbrella at all.
+Personally, I don’t like walking with an umbrella at all.

 Trekking pants – for men normal light fast dry hiking pants will be fine, if you go hiking in winter months – warmer waterproof pants.
-For women I’d suggest to pack trekking pants and yoga pants.
-I always take both and prefer wearing yoga pants – they stretch easy and are more comfortable.
-For hiking in lower temperatures I usually put thermal pants underneath.
+For women, I’d suggest packing trekking pants and yoga pants.
+I always take both and prefer wearing yoga pants – they stretch easily and are more comfortable.
+For hiking in lower temperatures, I usually put thermal pants underneath.

-Fleece – always pack one when go hiking in Peru even if it’s warm during the day at night in the mountains it always gets chilly.
-If you hike in winter you might need a fleece for wearing during the day under you rain jacket.
-Check these fleeces for women they come in so many different different colors.
+Fleece – always pack one when you go hiking in Peru even if it’s warm during the day at night in the mountains it always gets chilly.
+If you hike in winter you might need a fleece for wearing during the day under your rain jacket.
+Check these fleeces for women they come in so many different colors.

-Sport bras – they are great for hiking and outdoors definitely recommend sport bras over normal bras.
+Sports bras – they are great for hiking and outdoors definitely recommend sports bras over normal bras.

 Thermal underwear – really recommend to pack it with, you can use thermals (men’s models) for sleeping and as an extra layer for hiking if it gets cold.
 I always take normal cotton socks for sleeping as well.